joyent/conch-api/docs/modules/Conch::Controller::Organization.md

 ## get\_all

-If the user is a system admin, retrieve a list of all active organizations in the database;
+Retrieve a list of organization details (including each organization's admins).

-otherwise, limits the list to those organizations of which the user is a member.
+If the user is a system admin, all active organizations are retrieved; otherwise, limits the list to those organizations of which the user is a member.

 Response uses the Organizations json schema.